ME to WE

-Me to We (stylized as ME to WE) is a for-profit company selling lifestyle products, leadership training and travel experience.
+Me to We (stylized as ME to WE) is a Canadian for-profit company selling lifestyle products, leadership training and travel experience.
 Me to We was founded in 2008 by brothers Craig and Marc Kielburger.
 ME to WE’s engagements with the Trudeau family came under scrutiny after Justin Trudeau’s government awarded WE Charity a contract to administer the proposed Canada Student Service Grant program.

 History

 Following the founding of We Charity (formerly known as Free the Children) in 1995, Craig and Marc Kielburger launched a program called "Leaders Today", to offer leadership training to young people and volunteer trips to developing communities served by their charity.
 In 2008, the Kielburgers launched the for-profit company Me to We, which continued the trips program, and added the sale of socially conscious retail items.

 In 2009, half of Me to We's profits were donated to We Charity to support its operating costs, while the remainder was reinvested back into the company.

 In 2015, Me to We received certification as a B Corporation.

 The company has been criticized for blending corporate promotion with its activist goals.
 Leadership has also been profiled for their "aggressive responses to criticism", with tight control over media presence and a history of lawsuits.

 In October 2018 Jaren Kerr, writing for the Canadian news site Canadaland, argued that ME to WE’s partnership with Walgreens amounted in effect to partnerships with several of Walgreens’ suppliers, including Hershey’s and Kellogg’s, which had been accused of sourcing chocolate and palm oil in part to suppliers which use child labour.
 'Kerr’s piece was accompanied by a photograph showing ME to WE’s logo alongside Walgreens’ atop a display rack featuring Hershey’s products.
 Kerr also criticized ME to WE’s partnership with Unilever, which was likewise accused of having purchased palm oil produced by children.